Cadair/Thesis/README.md

 Copyright
 ---------

-The LaTeX and Python source code in this repository are copyright Krishna Kumar or Stuart Mumford and are released under the MIT licence.
-The content of the thesis is a much more copyright murky area, with some of it having been published and therefore copyright the journal it was published in etc. If you wish to reuse any figures or content from the thesis, the safest option is to contact Stuart.
+The LaTeX [here](https://github.com/kks32/phd-thesis-template) I used is copyright Krishna Kumar and licensed under the terms of the MIT licence.
+All LaTeX code (not embedded Python) is licenced under the MIT license.
+All Python code contained in this repository is copyright Stuart Mumford and is made availble under the MIT or 2-clause BSD license.

+The actually content of the document is made availble under the terms of the CC-BY 4.0 license.
+The contents of Chapter 4 form part of [Mumford et. al (2015)](http://dx.doi.org/10.1088/0004-637X/799/1/6) and is subject to the license of that journal.
+Permission for the material to be included and distributed as part of this thesis has been obtained, but derivative works are a murky area.